AlfredoMartins/phone-task-testing/readme.md

 pip install -r requirements.txt
 ```

-Alternatively, you can check it out the following tutorial on how to install Flask Framework: https://flask.palletsprojects.com/installation/ in case you face father issues.
+Alternatively, you can check it out the following tutorial on how to install Flask Framework: https://flask.palletsprojects.com/installation/ in case you face further issues.

 ## Run